 CO2Compass®: CO2 Corrosion Prediction, Modeling, Assessment and Solutions

 No USB dongles No installation No Browser Plug-ins

-CO2Compass is the next generation of CO2 corrosion modeling and CO2 corrosion Prediction software.
-Unique features of CO2Compass not found in any other commercially available CO2 modeling software are as follows:
+CO2Compass is the next generation of predictive software for CO2 corrosion prediction and CO2 corrosion modeling.
+Unique features of CO2Compass not found in any other commercially available CO2 prediction software:

 1. Performance Guarantee

 WebCorr is the only corrosion software developer who offers you a performance

 guarantee.
 We stand behind the accuracy of our corrosion software.
 If at any time during the license period, the corrosion rates predicted by WebCorr's corrosion prediction software and corrosion modeling software are not closer to the measured values than the values predicted by any other corrosion prediction and corrosion modeling

 software on the market, we will refund the pro-rated license fee to